Titus O'Neil: World Wrestling Entertainment/WWE

-Florida Championship Wrestling (2009–2010)
+Developmental territories (2009–2012)

-Bullard signed a developmental deal with WWE in mid-2009 and began training with their development territory, Florida Championship Wrestling.
+Bullard signed a developmental deal with WWE in 2009 and began training with their development territory, Florida Championship Wrestling.
 He made his television debut on the January 16, 2010, episode of FCW's show on Bright House Sports Network as Titus O'Neil in a tag team match with Skip Sheffield, losing to the team of Vance Archer and Alex Riley.
 On December 3, O'Neil teamed with Damien Sandow to win the FCW Florida Tag Team Championship after defeating Xavier Woods and Mason Ryan in a match for the vacant championship.
 The pair lost the championship to Seth Rollins and Richie Steamboat on March 25, 2011.

-NXT (2010–2012)

 O'Neil competed in the second season of WWE NXT, with Zack Ryder as his mentor.
 He debuted on June 8, teaming with Ryder to lose to John Morrison and Eli Cottonwood.
 During and after the bout the two argued.
 The following week the two made up.
 Two weeks later, O'Neil was the first person eliminated from the second season of NXT, and gave a farewell speech before leaving the arena.
 O'Neil returned for the season finale on August 31, joining the other eliminated rookies in attacking the winner, Kaval.

 In March 2011, O'Neil was selected as one of the six former NXT contestants to return to the show in its fifth season, NXT Redemption, being mentored by Hornswoggle.
 In the season premiere, O'Neil defeated Lucky Cannon in the main event.
 The two also feuded with Darren Young and his pro, Hornswoggle's old nemesis, Chavo Guerrerro.
 Following Lucky Cannon's elimination on the May 14, 2011, episode of NXT Redemption, O'Neil lead the fans in a rendition of Na Na Hey Hey Kiss Him Goodbye, as a tribute to the recently retired Edge.
 On the June 21 episode of NXT Redemption, O'Neil's pro from season two, Zack Ryder, returned for one night only to face and defeat O'Neil.
 On the July 12, 2011, episode of NXT, he faced off against Darren Young and Derrick Bateman in a triple threat elimination match, which saw him lose to Bateman.
 8 days later, O'Neil teamed up with NXT host Matt Striker in a winning effort against Darren Young and Derrick Bateman after Young was pinned by O'Neil.